Follow TV Tropes

 • In the eighth Franny K. Stein book, titled Bad Hair Day, Franny's dog Igor attempts to use hair care products to defeat a pair of giant monsters mutated from Franny's pigtails gorging themselves on Franny's growth formula, only to get swallowed alive by one of them.
 Franny initially thinks Igor has died, but is later proven wrong when Igor uses scissors to snip his way out of the pigtail monster that ate him, but not before cutting off his own fur to prevent getting swallowed again.

 • Little Women: While Jo and Meg are watching over the sleeping, scarlet fever-racked Beth through the night while also waiting for their mother to come home, a change suddenly comes over Beth – her fever flush fades away and her face turns peaceful.
 For a few moments, Jo thinks her sister has died.
-But then their housekeeper Hannah check her vital signs and reveals that just the opposite is true – her fever has finaly broken and she's on the road to recovery.
+But then their housekeeper Hannah checks her vital signs and reveals that just the opposite is true – her fever has finally broken and she's on the road to recovery.
 Sadly, she never fully recovers and really does die several years later.

 • Retired Witches Mysteries: In book 2, Brian is believed dead at the hands of the sea witch, to the point where his family even holds a funeral... where Dorothy, unable to stand it, breaks into his coffin and kisses him, which brings him out of his death-like state and leaves him very confused about what's going on.